jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 {{% /alert %}}

 * Roll back to a previous release with `drycc rollback -a proper-barbecue`
-* See application logs with `drycc logs -a proper-barbecue`
+* See application logs with drycc grafana.
 * Try one of our other example applications like:
     * [drycc/ruby-getting-started](https://github.com/drycc/ruby-getting-started)
     * [drycc/python-getting-started](https://github.com/drycc/python-getting-started)